IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Interoperability - Register Azure DevOps Pipelines.md

 Not all customers may be using GitHub repos and/or GitHub Actions.
 CARML can be hosted in a GitHub repo and deployed using Azure DevOps Pipelines or run entirely through Azure DevOps.

 Use the script described in this article to automatically register all specified Azure DevOps pipelines in a target Azure DevOps project.
-This is especially useful to register the initial module pipelines as there is one for each module in the repository.
+This is especially useful to register the initial module pipelines as there is uno for each module in the repository.

 ---